 Beautiful nature can be found in all corners of Reykjavík.
 With mountains, islands, seasides, and dark parks to view the northern lights, you don‘t have to go far to experience a touch of nature.
-One of Reykjavík’s most beautiful areas is Heiðmörk (Hiking Haven) nature reserve, a wonderful recreational area with many trails leading through a vast expanse of bushy vegetation and lava formations.
+One of Reykjavík’s most beautiful areas is Heiðmörk nature reserve, a wonderful recreational area with many trails leading through a vast expanse of bushy vegetation and lava formations.
 Dramatically dominating the Reykjavík City skyline and providing a stunning backdrop to the capital area is the impressive Mount Esja, a popular destination for day-trippers and riddled with well-worn hiking trails.
-Once surmounted, the view from the top of this 914-metre high mountain is breathtaking.
+Once surmounted, the view from the top of this 914-meter-high mountain is breathtaking.
 Mount Úlfarsfell is lower than its sister "Esja", and definitely not as well known.
-But it's actually closer to central Reykjavík and offers just as an impressive view over the city.
+But it's actually closer to central Reykjavík and offers a just as impressive view over the city.

-A system of walking and cycling paths has been developed to enable the people of Reykjavík – and visitors – to travel around the city in a safe, pleasant and environmentally friendly manner.
+A system of walking and cycling paths has been developed to enable the people of Reykjavík – and visitors – to travel around the city in a safe, pleasant, and environmentally friendly manner.
 Many main roads can be crossed via pedestrian/cycle bridges and underpasses, and paths pass through popular recreational areas such as the Elliðaár valley and along the coastline Ægissíða on the southern side of the city.

-Of course the Northern lights have to be mentioned as they can be seen in the city on clear and crisp winter nights.
-They appear in a variety of colours and intensity, either twirling gently in shades of milky green, or occasionally blazing in a wild and multi-coloured dance across the night sky.
-The quality of darkness is surprisingly high in many areas of Reykjavík, with beautiful secluded dark parks such as Reynisvatn Lake, Borgarholt Church Hill and Grótta Lighthouse, ensuring a great experience.
+Of course, the Northern lights have to be mentioned as they can be seen in the city on clear and crisp winter nights.
+They appear in a variety of colours and intensity, either twirling gently in shades of milky green or occasionally blazing in a wild and multi-coloured dance across the night sky.
+The quality of darkness is surprisingly high in many areas of Reykjavík, with beautiful secluded dark parks such as Reynisvatn Lake, Borgarholt Church Hill, and Grótta Lighthouse, ensuring a great experience.